meer-aakif-33/YouTube-Video-summarizer-and-caption-extractor/README.md

 # YouTube Video Summarizer

 ## Description
-This is a Flask-based web application that extracts captions from a YouTube video and provides a summarized version of the content using AI-powered NLP models.
+This is a Flask-based web application that extracts captions from a YouTube video (Even if it is a non-caption video) and provides a summarized version of the content using AI-powered NLP models.

 ## Features
 - Extracts captions from YouTube videos.